ManushreeMallaraju/website-video-overlay/README.md

 # website-video-overlay
 A responsive website with a video overlay.
-Shows how to create interactive web page with a video playing in the background.
+Shows how to create a interactive web page with a video playing in the background.